-TELC 275Internship in Radio and TV(3)Prerequisite:TELC 104 and 207.
-Intensive individualstudy and field experience in a telecommunicationsarea of choice to obtain in-service training at abroadcasting facility.
-Requires a minimum of eighthours weekly at internship site and one weekly classmeeting for a progress report.
-Requires periodic writtenreports and a journal of on-site activities.
-May be takenonly during the final semester.
+TELC 275 Internship in Radio and TV (3) Prerequisite: TELC 104 and 207.
+Intensive individual study and field experience in a telecommunications area of choice to obtain in-service training at a broadcasting facility.
+Requires a minimum of eight hours weekly at internship site and one weekly class meeting for a progress report.
+Requires periodic written reports and a journal of on-site activities.
+May be taken only during the

-TELC 280Video/Film Business Practicum(3)Prerequisite: TELC 104.
+TELC 280 Video/Film Business Practicum (3) Prerequisite: TELC 104.
 This course introduces students to the practice of managing an independent production company.
 Students gain experience in program origination, program development, production, legal issues, copyright regulations, marketing and distribution.
 Participation, under the supervision of faculty and staff, in the college's student production company, C3 Studios, is required.

-TELC 282Music Business Practicum(3)Prerequisite: TELC 104.
-This course introduces students to the practice of managing a record company.Students gain experience in A&R, legal issues, copyright regulations, recording, publishing, marketing and distribution.
+TELC 282 Music Business Practicum (3) Prerequisite: TELC 104.
+This course introduces students to the practice of managing a record company.
+Students gain experience in A&R, legal issues, copyright regulations, recording, publishing, marketing and distribution.
 Participation, under the supervision of faculty and staff, in the college's student record company, Cayuga Records, is required.

-TELC 291-294 Special Topics in Telecommunications
+TELC 291-294 Special Topics

+in Telecommunications

-in Telecommunications (1 - 4) An introductory or more advanced exploration of subjects not covered or only partially covered by other courses in Telecommunications.
-(3)
+An introductory or more advanced exploration of subjects not covered or only partially covered by other courses in Telecommunications.